 It should be noted that hair on other parts of the body has a much different diameter than scalp hair.
 This characteristic offers great potential coverage from coarse hair sources such as from the chest.

-Neidel notes that HMI can be classified according to table below:
+Neidel notes that HMI can be classified according to the table below:

 Measurement of mean hair diameter requires a sample size of 20 hairs.
 We have found in multiple evaluations that this sample size results in a more precise average hair diameter.
 The hair is measured with the help a micrometer.
 The measurements are very precise with an error of about 1 micron.
 Mean hair diameter is equal to the sum of 20 hair diameters divided by 20.
 Hair diameters are measured in micrometers.
 Cole recognizes the extreme variability of hair diameters.
 For this reason, he believes that when one measures only 20 hairs, you should not include hair diameters that are particularly small or extremely large so that you get a more accurate estimate of the average diameter.